YamenSharaf/yamen.dev/README.md

 # yamen.dev

 This repository holds my personal website and blog.
-It's nothing serious, just a place to document things I find useful as a future reference for myself, but some content maybe useful to others.
+It's nothing fancy, just a place to document things I find useful as a future reference for myself, but some content may be useful to others.

 ## Tech Stack
 - [Astro](https://astro.build/)